madsstoumann/asset-server/readme.md

 # Asset Server

-A robust and efficient server for managing digital assets with automatic image processing, WebP conversion, and tag management.
+A server for managing digital assets with automatic image processing, WebP conversion, and tag management.

 ## Features